mailcow/mailcow-dockerized-docs/docs/debug-admin_login_sogo.md

 This might impact load-times of SOGo / EAS.
 In most cases, this should not be noticeable but should be kept in mind if you face any performance issues.
 - SOGo will not display a logout link for admin-logins, to login normally one has to logout from the mailcow UI so the PHP session is destroyed.
+- Subscribing to another user's calendar or address book while logged in as admin does not work.
+Neither does inviting other users to calendar events.
+The page will reload when these things are attempted.

 ## Technical details